dkutelov/crypto-tracker-frontend/README.md

 ## Description

 Cripterio is an app to monitor all major crypto currency prices and market volumes - current and historical.

-It provides more detailed information for each currency including last 7 days prices.
+The application provides more detailed information for each currency including last 7 days prices, current price and description.

-The app allows authenticated users to create record and history of all their transactrions with crypto currencies.
-Cripterio tracks the current value of the user portfolio and its value evolution over the last 7 days.
+Crypterio allows authenticated users to create record and history of all their transactrions with crypto currencies.
+It provides full CRUD functionality for each transaction.

+The application allows authenticated users to monitor the current value of their portfolio and how its value evolved over the last 7 days.

 ### Packages